 Everybody wants and even deserves respect.
 Our entire society, including laws and constitutions, builds on this fact.
 But when it comes to everyday interactions with others, this principle is easy to forget.

 This is self-deception at its core.
 It’s the idea that you don’t see others as they really are but instead how you think they are.
-And most often what you think of them is based on false assumptions that your needs are more important.
+And most often what you think of them is based on the false assumption that your needs are more important.

 In other words, you frequently deceive yourself into thinking that others don’t even really have needs at all.
 This is a severe limitation of your worldview.
 Not only does it limit the care that others get from you, but it also hinders your progression.

-Lesson 2: You deceive yourself by focusing too much on other’s weaknesses while at the same time only thinking about your own virtues.
+Lesson 2: You deceive yourself by focusing too much on other’s weaknesses while overemphasizing your own virtues.

 Once you fall into the vicious cycle of self-deception it can be hard to get out.
 Part of the reason for this is because you tend to think of it as being harmless to others.
 But it does hurt people, and it keeps you from reaching your full potential.